Ir al contenido principal

 Motivates consumer behavior

 These programs can encourage customers to take certain actions.
-For example, you can motivate customers to sign up for an email newsletter or text alerts by enticing them with a discount code.
+For example, you can entice customers to sign up for an email newsletter or text alerts by offering a discount code.

 Types of loyalty programs